remarshal-project/remarshal/README.md

   -s, --sort-keys       sort JSON, TOML, YAML keys instead of preserving key
                         order
-  --unwrap key          only output the data stored under the given key --wrap key            wrap the data in a map type with the given key --yaml-indent n       YAML indentation
+  --unwrap key          only output the data stored under the given key --verbose             print debug information when an error occurs --wrap key            wrap the data in a map type with the given key --yaml-indent n       YAML indentation
   --yaml-style {,',",|,>}